ergo-services/ergo/docs/extra-library/actors/health.md

 Choose the heartbeat interval to be at least 2x shorter than the timeout.
 This provides one missed heartbeat as a safety margin before the signal is marked as down.

 When the actor crashes, the health actor receives a `gen.MessageDownPID` (because it monitors the registrant) and marks all signals from that process as down.
-Heartbeat timeout is a secondary detection mechanism for situations where the process is alive but the resource it manages is not -- for example, a database connection pool actor that is running but has lost all connections.
+Heartbeat timeout is a secondary detection mechanism for situations where the process is alive but the resource it manages is not, for example, a database connection pool actor that is running but has lost all connections.

 ## HTTP Endpoints